 After spending so much time in Saigon I figured it was time to see more of the country before going on my next trip.
 I’ve been to the Mekong Delta before but there is so much to see, so I made a plan to travel through the Delta by bus, get the ferry to Phu Quoc, then fly back to Saigon.

 My Tho is only two hours away from Saigon which makes it the default day trip destination for the Mekong Delta.
 The biggest hassle is getting out of the city.
 You will spend half of those two hours getting out of Saigon.
-Another hassle is that buses to the south of Vietnam depart from bus stations in the outer districts of Saigon, so I opted to get on one of the tour buses that leaves from the backpacker area (Pham Ngu Lau).
+Another hassle is that buses to the south of Vietnam depart from bus stations in the outer districts of Saigon, so I opted to get on one of the tour buses that leave from the backpacker area (Pham Ngu Lau).

 My day tour to My Tho cost 140,000 VND (about $7 USD) and covered bus transport, boat trips, and lunch.
 I figured that is a cheap and convenient way to get to My Tho while getting to see some of the touristy things I haven’t done before.
 I let them know that I will be jumping off the tour when it ends in My Tho.